Ion Mihai Pacepa: Alleged Soviet role in supporting terrorism in the Middle East

 In a 2006 article written during the Second Lebanon War, Pacepa wrote that the Soviet Union spread anti-Semitic propaganda across the Middle East to increase hatred for Jews, and by extension Israel and America.
-Pacepa writes that Soviet propagandists described America as a "Jewish fiefdom" and spread the idea that Israel planned to make the Islamic Middle East into a "Jewish colony."
+Pacepa writes that Soviet propagandists set up large party state organizations to infiltrate thousands of agents of change into the Arab and Muslim world to instill the idea of America as a "Jewish fiefdom" and spread the idea that Israel planned to make the Islamic Middle East into a "Jewish colony."
 Furthermore, he describes the Soviet Union's alleged role in propagating and funding terrorist groups in the Middle East.
+He published a book outlining these operations with its name taken from the program itself: Operation SIG.

 Alleged Soviet campaign against the Vatican

 Pacepa alleged that the Soviet Union tried to discredit the Papacy.
 In a 2007 article, he stated: "In my other life, when I was at the center of Moscow's foreign-intelligence wars, I myself was caught up in a deliberate Kremlin effort to smear the Vatican, by portraying Pope Pius XII as a coldhearted Nazi sympathizer."

 In 2012, Pacepa revealed he was writing a book called Disinformation that gives details of the Seat 12 plot and the Soviet "science" of framing.
 It is co-authored by Pius XII expert and professor of law at the University of Mississippi, Ronald J. Rychlak.
 In an interview, Pacepa claimed that the original idea to blacken the Pontiff's reputation came from Joseph Stalin in 1945, who wanted the Church out of Ukraine.
 On 3 June 1945, his Radio Moscow proclaimed that Pius XII had been "Hitler's Pope."
 But the insinuation fell flat as it came the day after Pius XII had condemned the "Satanic spectre of Nazism" on Vatican Radio.
 Moreover, Pius was being lauded for his wartime efforts to protect religious minorities by, among others, President Roosevelt, Winston Churchill (who described him as "the greatest man of our time"), and Albert Einstein.
 Stalin's disinformation efforts were rejected by that contemporary generation "that had lived through the real history and knew who Pope Pius XII really was," Pacepa explained.
 He said the KGB tried again, promoting Rolf Hochhuth's 1963 play The Deputy.
 As that generation "had not lived through that history and did not know better, [this] time it worked."